Medicare in Georgia

 Find affordable Medicare plans in Georgia

 Medicare continues to be an important health benefit to the senior and disabled population of Georgia.
-In fact, in 2017, there were 1,595,064 4 total Georgia Medicare beneficiaries, according to the Centers for Medicare & Medicaid Services (CMS).
+In fact, in 2018, there were 1.6 million Georgia Medicare beneficiaries, according to the Centers for Medicare & Medicaid Services (CMS).
 To help Medicare beneficiaries better understand and use their health benefits, there are many state resources available to Georgians.

 Medicare resources in Georgia